jonyejin/YourBench/Wonwhoo/README_Attacks(en).md

 ‘Explaining and harnessing adversarial examples’ [https://arxiv.org/abs/1412.6572]\
 Fast Gradient, Signed Method and FGSM are described by Ian Goodfellow et al. This is an adversarial attack suggested by this.\
 If η is very small, the classifier classifies x and x' into the same class.\
-The relationship between the values is like this\
+The relationship between the values is like this.\
 \
 ![lagrida_latex_editor (1)](https://user-images.githubusercontent.com/80820556/140866522-4ceeab47-06d6-4824-a948-42b15e958613.png)
 \